AndyQ/Transcribe/README.md

 ## Requirements
 Note - this has been developed and tested on an M1 Mac.
 It should work on other systems but your mileage may vary.

-NodeJS - tested on v18.12.1 - other versions may also work Python 3.10 - other versions may also work ffmpeg (https://ffmpeg.org/download.html) - Required to convert to 16bit mono audio whisper.cpp (https://github.com/ggerganov/whisper.cpp)
+Python 3.10 - other versions may also work ffmpeg (https://ffmpeg.org/download.html) - Required to convert to 16bit mono audio whisper.cpp (https://github.com/ggerganov/whisper.cpp)